aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-properties/_index.md

 |![todo:image_alt_text](https://i.imgur.com/zz1N9de.jpg)| |

 ## **Add Custom Document Properties**
-Aspose.Slides for Java also allows developers to add the custom the values for presentation Document properties.
+Aspose.Slides for Node.js via Java also allows developers to add the custom the values for presentation Document properties.
 An example is given below that shows how to set the custom properties for a presentation.

 ```javascript
     var pres = new  aspose.slides.Presentation();